 On May 10, 2017, the Corporation issued additional series 2 floating rate senior unsecured notes in the aggregate principal amount of \$75.0 million (the "Additional Series 2 Floating Rates Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Additional Series 2 Floating Rate Notes constitute an increase to the \$225.0 million aggregate principal amount of Original Series 2 Floating Rate Notes issued by the Corporation on March 16, 2017.
-The Additional Series 2 Floating Rate Notes issued by the Corporation on March 16, 2017.
-The Additional Series 2 Floating Rate Notes issued by the Corporation on March 16, 2017.
-The Additional Series 2 Floating Rate Notes issued by the principal amount thereof, for aggregate gross proceeds of \$75.2 million.
+The Additional Series 2 Floating Rate Notes were issued at a premium of 0.284% of the principal amount thereof, for aggregate gross proceeds of \$75.2 million.
 As at the date of issuance, the effective spread over the 3-month bankers' acceptance rate (CDOR) for the Additional Series 2 Floating Rate Notes was 49 basis points (or 0.49%).
 Once issued, they bear interest at the same rate as the Original Series 2 Floating Rate Notes, and interest is payable in cash quarterly, in arrears, concurrently with the payment of interest on the Original Series 2 Floating Rate Notes.
-All other terms and conditions applicable to the Original Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes, and the Additional Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes, and the Additional Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes are treated as a single series with the Original
+All other terms and conditions applicable to the Original Series 2 Floating Rate Notes also apply to the Additional Series 2 Floating Rate Notes, and the Additional Series 2 Floating Rate Notes are treated as a single series with the Original Series 2 Floating Rate Notes (collectively, the "Series 2 Floating Rate Notes").
+As at August 4, 2019, the carrying value of the Series 2 Floating Rate Notes was \$300.8 million.

 On May 10, 2017, the Corporation also issued fixed rate senior unsecured notes in the aggregate principal amount of \$250.0 million (the "2.203% Fixed Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The 2.203% Fixed Rate Notes bear interest at a rate of 2.203% per annum, payable in equal semi-annual instalments, in arrears, on the 10th day of May and November of each year until maturity on November 10, 2022.
-As at November 3, 2019, the carrying value of the 2.203% Fixed Rate Notes was \$252.0 million.
+As at August 4, 2019, the carrying value of the 2.203% Fixed Rate Notes was \$250.6 million.

 On February 1, 2018, the Corporation issued series 3 floating rate senior unsecured notes in the aggregate principal amount of \$300.0 million (the "Series 3 Floating Rates Notes" and, together with the Series 2 Floating Rate Notes, the "Floating Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Series 3 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 27 basis points (or 0.27%), set quarterly on the 1st day of February, May, August and November of each year.
 Interest is payable in cash quarterly, in arrears, on the 1st day of February, May, August and November of each year until maturity on February 1, 2021.
-As at November 3, 2019, the carrying value of the Series 3 Floating Rate Notes was \$299.5 million.
+As at August 4, 2019, the carrying value of the Series 3 Floating Rate Notes was \$299.4 million.